mutisyag/ozone/doc/workflow.md

 It signals that future changes (updated submissions for the same reporting period) are foreseen.
 A provisional submission is processed by the Ozone Secretariat like any other submission.

-TODO: It is likely that some additional reminders/notifications are going to be sent to the reporter at certain times during the reporting cycle (e.g. close to deadlines).
+TODO EDW: It is likely that some additional reminders/notifications are going to be sent to the reporter at certain times during the reporting cycle (e.g. close to deadlines).
+TODO Gerald: to think and agree on more details about these notifications.

 ### Incomplete flag
 The _incomplete_ flag can be set or removed by the reporter while a Submission is ongoing.